Jawidd/aws-project/TO-DO.md

 - [] NOTRelevant- code[Q dev] is not working on vscode
 - [] NotImportant-force update flask service and task defin after new container push to ecr
+- [] minor: the new crud shoudl be placed at last, add-crud style is not nice, expirey reamining time of cruds shoudl be shown, more button on nav bar is empty, fix about privacy terms  pages,

 ### 🏗️ Current Structure: